Zenobia: Captivity and fate

 Hadrian's Villa; Zenobia reportedly spent her last days in a villa near Hadrian's complex in Tibur.

 Aurelian, learning about Zenobia's departure, sent a contingent which captured the empress before she could cross the Euphrates to Persia; Palmyra capitulated soon after news of Zenobia's captivity reached the city in August 272.
 Aurelian sent the empress and her son to Emesa for trial, followed by most of Palmyra's court elite (including Longinus).
 According to the Augustan History and Zosimus, Zenobia blamed her actions on her advisers; however, there are no contemporary sources describing the trial, only later hostile Roman ones.
-The empress's reported cowardice in defeat was probably Aurelian's propaganda; it benefited the emperor to paint Zenobia as selfish and traitorous, discouraging the Palmyrenes from hailing her as a hero.
+The empress's reported cowardice in defeat was probably Aurelian's propaganda; it benefited the emperor to paint Zenobia as selfish and traitorous, discouraging the Palmyrenes from hailing her as a heroine.
 Although Aurelian had most of his prisoners executed, he spared the empress and her son to parade her in his planned triumph.

 Zenobia's fate after Emesa is uncertain since ancient historians left conflicting accounts.
 Zosimus wrote that she died before crossing the Bosporus on her way to Rome; according to this account, the empress became ill or starved herself to death.
-The generally unreliable chronicler, John Malalas, wrote that Aurelian humiliated Zenobia by parading her through the eastern cities on a dromedary; in Antioch, the emperor had her chained and seated on a dais in the hippodrome for three days before the city's populace.
+The generally unreliable chronicler John Malalas wrote that Aurelian humiliated Zenobia by parading her through the eastern cities on a dromedary; in Antioch, the emperor had her chained and seated on a dais in the hippodrome for three days before the city's populace.
 Malalas concluded his account by writing that Zenobia appeared in Aurelian's triumph and was then beheaded.

 Most ancient historians and modern scholars agree that Zenobia was displayed in Aurelian's 274 triumph; Zosimus was the only source to say that the empress died before reaching Rome, making his account questionable.
 A public humiliation (as recounted by Malalas) is a plausible scenario, since Aurelian would probably have wanted to publicize his suppression of the Palmyrene rebellion.
 Only Malalas, however, describes Zenobia's beheading; according to the other historians, her life was spared after Aurelian's triumph.
 The Augustan History recorded that Aurelian gave Zenobia a villa in Tibur near Hadrian's Villa, where she lived with her children.
 Zonaras wrote that Zenobia married a nobleman, and Syncellus wrote that she married a Roman senator.
 The house she reportedly occupied became a tourist attraction in Rome.